What is a Depressive Episode and Helpful Tips to Recover

 Recognizing the depressive episode symptoms in yourself or a loved one can help you understand when to seek help.
 Some key signs include:

 Your mental health impacts the hormones that regulate some bodily functions.
 As a result, you’ll feel different physically too.
-This may include changes in sleep patterns — either sleeping a lot or not at all — weight gain or loss, aches and pains commonly attributed to the flu, and moving or talking at a slow pace.
+This may include changes in sleep patterns — either sleeping a lot or not — weight gain or loss, aches and pains commonly attributed to the flu, and moving or talking slowly.
 If you’re feeling like this, it could mean you’re experiencing a depressive episode.
 However, that doesn’t mean you have major depression.

+Are you worried and can’t find the answer to “How to get out of depressive episode?”
 If you’re in the middle of a depression episode, it may seem nearly impossible to know what’s happening.
-However, there are a few ways you can track such attacks so you can take action to get the help you need.
+However, there are a few ways to track such attacks so you can take action to get the help you need.